mlops-guide/mlops-guide.github.io/docs/Infraestrutura/Terraform/index.md

 ```

-If everything is correct then run **```terraform apply```** to create the infrastructure.
+If everything is correct, then run **```terraform apply```** to create the infrastructure.

 ## Outputs

 After everything is set, terraform create a state file with the resources metadata.
-This file can be quite overhelming to work with and we will need some of this metadata.
+This file can be quite overwhelming  to work with and we will need some of this metadata.
 That's the use for an output file, when we run ```terraform apply```, it detects this file and create a section on the state file with the information needed and it is easier to work with.

-The following script is an output file with the metadatas that will be used on the next steps.
+The following script is an output file with the metadata that will be used on the next steps.

 ```
 output "cos_crn" {